-We provide floor plan financing for independent retailers, which takes the form of a consignment arrangement.
+We provide floor plan financing for independent retailers, which takes the form of a consignment arrangement or a financed sale.
+Consignment sales under the inventory financing arrangement are considered sales of homes to the independent dealer and are recognized as revenue upon delivery of the home to the dealer's location.
 Sales under a consignment agreement are recognized as revenue when we enter into a sales contract and receive full payment for cash sales, and title passes; or, upon execution of a sales and financing contract, with a down payment received from and upon delivery of the home to the final individual customer, at which time title passes and collectability is reasonably assured.
 For homes sold to customers through independent retailers under consignment arrangements and financed by us, a percentage of profit is paid to the independent retailer up front as a commission for sale and also reimburses certain direct expenses incurred by the independent retailer for each transaction.
 Such payments are recorded as cost of product sales in our statement of operations.